thisismactan/Canada-2019/README.md

 # Canada-2019
-## Last updated: 11 Jan 2019
+## Last updated: 28 Jan 2019
 This is the repository for the Election StatSheet 2019 Canadian election forecast.
 Hooray!

-Current status: testing random forest models.
+Current status: testing random forest models, estimating model error variances, figuring out how to scrape tables from a drop-down menu at this URL: https://www12.statcan.gc.ca/english/census01/products/standard/fedprofile/SelectFED.cfm?R=FED03

 Does anyone know how to use spTransform() to change a shapefile to Lambert Conformal Conic projection?

 ### Notes to self ###
 - Final model must predict all parties' share of the vote simultaneously allowing for correlations between parties
-- Currently waiting on: **StatCan to get back to me on electoral district demographics 2001 - 2011**

 ## Directory structure
 - **/Canada-2019**